joyelpbiju/incident-response-system/README.md

 - **Prototype B:** An interactive chatbot widget that offers a conversational and user-friendly incident reporting experience.

 The goal is to improve user experience and efficiency through the interactive chatbot system while providing a comparison of the two approaches.

+**This project is a work in progress, with more features and enhancements planned.**

 ---